triciasykes/lecture-notes/apartment-app/auth-auth-devise-jwt.md

 - $ `rails generate devise:install`
 - $ `rails generate devise User`
 - $ `rails db:migrate`

-Show the class the backend files related to User (schema/model/etc.)
+  Note the backend files related to User (schema/model/etc.)

 ## Updating the backend to use JWT with Devise